tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
 While in this diagram, the child classes of MeasureData seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
 Currently, AreaDetectorData and ExternalData serve a similar purpose: representing 2D data per individual position count.
 While ExternalData represents the current way of storing these data in eveH5 (*i.e.*, a reference to an external file), AreaDetectorData may be used to contain the actual image data.

+What is the difference between ``AreaDetectorData`` and ``ExternalData``?
+Basically, the difference is whether the corresponding data are stored *within* the eveH5 file or externally.
+While with the advent of the generic ``DataImporter`` class (necessary to allow for deferred loading of actual data) the difference seems negligible, the HDF dataset corresponding to an ``ExternalData`` object usually contains the filenames (or similar identifiers) to the actual externally stored data files.
+One could in this case make the ``DatasetImporter`` contain a list of sources and handle the ``Data`` as usual.
+In this case, there would be no need for an ``ExternalData`` class.
+The question to answer here: Do we need to distinguish on this level whether the data are external to the HDF5 file?

 .. admonition:: Points to discuss further (without claiming to be complete)

     * Can MonitorData have more than one value per time?